 Inventory is the term used to classify the assets that a company has purchased to sell to its customers that remain unsold.
 As these items are sold to customers, the inventory account will lower.

 All debts that a company has yet to pay are referred to as Liabilities.
 Common liabilities include Accounts Payable, Payroll, and Loans.

 Income Statement Terms

 The Income Statement AKA Profit and Loss Statement is the second of the two common financial statements.
-These are the terms that are most commonly used in reference with this reporting tool.
+These are the most common basic accounting terms used in reference with this reporting tool.

 10. Cost of Goods Sold (COGS)

 Cost of Goods Sold are the expenses that directly relate to the creation of a product or service.
 Not included in this category are those costs that are needed to run the business.
 An example of COGS would be the cost of Materials, or the Direct Labor to provide a service.